Toucaan/toucaan.research/README.md

 2. Deterministic layouts,

-…should you need to design your web-app with 'app-like' precision that isn't possible with lose frameworks.
+…should you need to design your web-app with 'app-like' precision that isn't possible with loose frameworks.

-Toucaan is also careful about picking tribalistic-religious positions such as not making a choice between CSS-grids or the flexbox.
-Use all you got, and whatever you like!
+Toucaan is also careful about avoiding tribalistic-religious positions such as _not_ picking between CSS-grids or the flexbox.
+Use all you got, and whenever you like!

+    I have written a book on the [thoughts and reasoning](https://bubblin.io/cover/the-toucaan-framework-by-marvin-danig) behind Toucaan.

 Keep your style semantic, searchable and mathematically sound.
 At all times!